Comp Music Lab

 If you are interested in applying to join the lab, please email Patrick Savage including a CV, academic transcript, and short (<1 page) description of your research interests and how they fit with the lab.
 We encourage applicants from all backgrounds – especially from historically underrepresented groups.
 Please read through our lab manual to get a sense of what life in our lab is like and what our expectations are for potential lab members, funding options, etc.

 Our Research Groups

-Exploring the relationship between singing and social co-operation
+Exploring the relationship between music and cooperation

 Evaluating music copyright infringement cases quantitatively

 Studying the biological and cultural evolution of music across cultures and species